Barack Obama tan suit controversy: Legacy

 The controversy has been cited as an example of outsized attention given to a relatively insignificant detail, and as a symbol of the relatively unencumbered news cycle at the time.
 Obama has joked about the tan suit controversy on multiple occasions.

-During the presidency of Donald Trump, Obama's successor, the tan suit controversy was frequently referred to by Trump critics to draw a contrast between Obama and Trump.
+During the first presidency of Donald Trump, Obama's successor, the tan suit controversy was frequently referred to by Trump critics to draw a contrast between Obama and Trump.
 These critics contrasted the attention devoted to this trivial issue under the Obama administration with various examples of Trump's actions that broke more substantial political norms while generating less coverage, and argued that the episode illustrated how Obama's presidency was covered in comparison to Trump's.

 During the week of Obama's 60th birthday in August 2021, and near the seventh anniversary of Obama's tan suit incident, President Joe Biden wore a tan suit for a press conference, which was widely reported as a jab at the initial controversy.

 On September 7, 2022, at an event honoring Obama's official portraits unveiled at the White House, Obama joked about the tan suit incident.

 On August 19, 2024, the first day of the 2024 Democratic National Convention, Vice President and party nominee Kamala Harris made an appearance sporting a tan suit, which was also reported as a jab at the controversy.
 On August 28, 2024 (on the 10th anniversary of the incident), Obama tweeted a side by side picture reference of himself and Harris in tan suits tweeting "How it started.
 How it's going.
 Ten years later, and it's still a good look! #IWillVote.com".

+On June 18, 2026, at the Grand Opening Ceremony of the Obama Presidential Center in Chicago, Obama Foundation board chair Martin Nesbitt wore a tan suit while delivering his remarks at the lectern, joking that he selected this particular color in honor of the Obama tan suit controversy.
+David Letterman and Stephen Colbert also wore tan suits to the ceremony.

+The tan suit controversy was the subject of the closing sketch of the seventh and final episode of the HBO Max comedic miniseries Life, Larry and the Pursuit of Unhappiness, of which Barack and Michelle Obama were executive producers.
+In it, Obama portrayed himself, and Larry David portrayed one of Obama's assistants, whose ineptness and desire to avoid responsibility for his own poor decisions led to Obama's wearing of the tan suit to the press conference.

+The suit was given away during a cleaning out of Obama's closet, and who currently possesses it is unknown.